DeepankurK/SoftBank-Hackathon/README.txt

-According to the recent mail you can the single file Evaluate.py as "python Evaluate.py" to get the required .csv file.
+You can the single file Evaluate.py as "python Evaluate.py" to get the required .csv file.

 Running order that I followed in preprocessing, model training and evaluating is:- Sentence_Vector_Generation.py